-- Advertisement information: this post discusses items gifted to me with no obligation to share them (marked *).
+- Advertisement information: this post shows items gifted to me with no obligation to share them.
 In addition I have / have had a brand relationship with Skinceuticals (gifting) and the other brands pictured for imagery purposes.
 My blog has Skimlinks and RewardStyle installed to automatically monetise purchases of products I link on my blog, therefore this post may contain affiliate links.
 All opinions remain my own and please refer to my Disclosure Page for further detail -

-Today we're kicking off a series I've been wanting to get out for ages, all about Vitamin C!
-Ascorbic acid is the pure form of this ingredient so it seems the right place to start... we'll jump into everything from pros, cons and how this ingredient works and how it might be beneficial.
-Then in the forthcoming instalments we'll talk through more affordable ascorbic acid options, Vitamin C derivatives and alternatives to Vitamin C.
+Today we're kicking off a series I've been wanting to get out for ages and it's all about Vitamin C!
+Ascorbic acid is the pure form of this ingredient so it seemed the right place to start... we'll jump into everything from pros, cons and how this ingredient works plus how it might be beneficial.
+Then in the forthcoming instalments we'll talk through some affordable ascorbic acid options, Vitamin C derivatives and alternatives to Vitamin C.

 'Vitamin C' is an umbrella term and ascorbic acid is its pure form.
 Other types of Vitamin C are labelled as 'derivatives'.

 The good news is that Skinceuticals discovered the perfect way to create a water-based ascorbic acid that's stable, effective and gentle.
-The bad news is that they patented it (the pH (which has to be acidic), the concentration of the ingredient and the stabiliation of it using Vitamin E and Ferulic Acid) and it costs about £150!
+The bad news is that they've patented it.
+The pH (which has to be acidic), the concentration of the ingredient and the stabiliation of it using Vitamin E and Ferulic Acid) are all covered by the patent and their product costs about £150!
 Next week, we'll be covering some dupes of this product, so stay tuned...

 Powders minimise the risk of oxidisation by removing water from the equation.
 The downside is that you (presumably not a cosmetic formulator) have to dispense the correct amount for a consistent application every day and choose a compatible moisturiser to mix it in with (i.e. one that doesn't contain anything that might deactivate or destabilise this finicky ingredient).
 You also still might experience a grainy texture and difficulty getting this to spread evenly over the skin and mesh with your moisturiser.

 Silicone suspensions are another option; instead of mixing the ingredient with water, it's suspended in a waterless silicone.
 This means it's easier to spread and work with than a powder formula.
-However, a lot of people don't love that silky (or slippery) silicone feeling and find it doesn't mesh well with their sunscreen and / or makeup.
+However, a lot of people don't love that silky (or slippery) silicone feel and find heavy silicone formulas don't mesh well with their sunscreen and / or makeup.

 There are also water-activated formulas, which are usually grainy flash face masks that don't contain water.
 You massage it onto damp skin to activate the formula, leave it on for a couple of minutes and then rinse it off.
 The only negative with this format is that it's not a leave-on product working on your skin throughout the day.